 The Services may contain features designed to interoperate with Third-Party Applications (e.g., Salesforce, Google, LinkedIn or Twitter applications).
 To use such features, You may be required to obtain access to such Third-Party Applications from their providers.
 If the provider of any such Third-Party Application ceases to make the Third-Party Application available for interoperation with the corresponding Service features on reasonable terms, We may cease providing such Service features without entitling You to any refund, credit, or other compensation.

 If You provide credit card information to Us, You authorize Us to charge such credit card for all Subscriptions listed in the Order Form for the initial Subscription Term and any renewal Subscription Term(s) as set forth in Section 13.2 (Term of Purchased Subscriptions).
-Such charges shall be made in advance, either annually or in accordance with any different billing frequency stated in the applicable Order Form.
+Such charges shall be made in advance of any Subscription Term, either annually or in accordance with any different billing frequency stated in the applicable Order Form.
 If the Order Form specifies that payment will be by a method other than a credit card, We will invoice You in advance and otherwise in accordance with the relevant Order Form.
-Subscriptions will only become active upon payment receipt.
 You are responsible for providing complete and accurate billing and contact information to Us and notifying Us of any changes to such information.